All about Funding

 Can I sell my MTF Collateral shares from the trading terminal?

 NO. You cannot sell the MTF collateral shares from the trading system.
 You can avail margin for the collateral shares but you cannot sell them online as you might have utilized the collateral margin for taking positions in the MTF segment.
-If you still like to sell the MTF collateral shares, you may then please send an un-pledge request to firstname.lastname@example.org providing details of the shares you like to sell before 1pm of a trading day.
+If you still like to sell the MTF collateral shares, you may then please send an un-pledge request from our Support Portal providing details of the shares you like to sell before 1pm of a trading day.
 We will subsequently un-pledge the stocks provided you have sufficient margins to cover the MTF debit and you will be free to sell them online the trading day.

 If I buy 100 shares of X Company under MTF and then sell the same under NRML product later on some other day, will then the delivery be taken from my MTF funded stocks?

 NO. Delivery will not be taken from the MTF funded shares since you have sold the share in NRML product which is not an MTF product.
 Delivery will only be taken if you square off the MTF funded stocks which are uploaded as positions at cost price in the trading platform.
 If you have sold the share in NRML product and do not have the shares in your Demat account or normal collateral account then the same will be treated as short delivery and will go for auction.